 When you’re involved in a car accident, the impact on your life can be devastating.
 While burdened with the pain and suffering from your injuries, you are also likely to lose earnings, suffer property damage, and accrue medical bills.
 As if that were not bad enough, the process of dealing with large insurance companies is complex and frustrating for most people.

 Don’t take on the large insurance companies and their attorneys on your own.
 Let us fight for your rights.
-A car accident lawyer from Rosenberg & Rodriguez is your best choice after an accident in Freeport and Hempstead.
+A car accident lawyer from Rosenberg & Rodriguez is your best choice after an accident in Freeport, Long Island and Manhattan.
 Our New York car accident lawyers handle every aspect of your case.
 Our lawyers will process lost earnings and property damage claims, and ensure that medical bills are covered.
 All of these things are a part of our ultimate goal of getting you the top compensation you deserve.

 At Rosenberg & Rodriguez, our lawyers understand the legal and insurance issues surrounding car accidents.
 Our extensive knowledge and years of experience handling auto accident claims in the New York metro area make our lawyers for accidents the best choice for you.
 Call us or fill out the online contact form to schedule your free consultation today!

 Involved in an accident?
 Here are your next steps: